pyexcel/pyexcel-xls/README.rst

 Please note only pyexcel version 0.0.4+ support this.

-Reading from an xl file
+Reading from an xls file
 ************************

 Here is the sample code::